Mugna0990/Heart-Disease-Detection/README.md

-# Heart Disease Prediction
+# Heart Disease Detection

 ## Overview

-This project aims to predict the presence of heart disease in patients using the Cleveland heart disease dataset.
-It explores the data through Exploratory Data Analysis (EDA), preprocesses the data, and builds several models (Logistic Regression, Random Forest, XGBoost) to classify patients.
-The models are tuned using GridSearchCV and evaluated based on accuracy and other classification metrics.
+This project aims to Predict the presence of heart disease in patients building several models (Logistic Regression, Random Forest, XGBoost) to classify patients.

 ## Dataset